Curt von Morgen: World War I

 On mobilisation for World War I in August 1914, he became commander of the 3rd Reserve Division from Danzig, and promoted to Generalleutnant on the 19th of that month.
 He commanded this division as part of the 8th Army in the pivotal Battle of Tannenberg at the opening of the war on the Eastern Front, and at the subsequent First Battle of the Masurian Lakes.
 For his performance in this period, he was awarded the Pour le Mérite on 1 December 1914.

 On 24 November 1914, he took over command of I Reserve Corps from Otto von Below.
 He led this Corps for almost the entire war, only swapping places with Richard Wellman in command of XIV Reserve Corps in August 1918.

 With the I Reserve Corps, he fought in the Battle of Łódź (1914) and in the Romanian campaign (1916-1917) in which he failed to achieve a decisive breakthrough after being defeated by the Romanians at Dragoslavele, 8 miles from the town of Câmpulung.
 Von Morgen argued that much more of the Romanian Army could have been captured if a breakthrough would have been achieved at Câmpulung.
 He insisted that this would have achieved "a real victory, a Cannae, a Tannenberg".

 He was awarded the Oakleaves to the Pour le Mérite (signifying a second award) on 11 December 1916.

 Later life

 After his retirement he became General of Infanterie and returned to Lübeck.

 Family

 His son Heinrich-Joachim von Morgen (1902–1932) was an early German race car driver.
-His daughter Elizabeth married in 1923 the aircraft designer Anthony Fokker (1890-1939).
+His daughter Elizabeth married in 1919 till 1923 the aircraft designer Anthony Fokker (1890-1939).